The Big Fat Quiz of the Year: 2025 special

 The seventh special aired on 2 January 2025.

 Pre-recorded questions came from J. Smith-Cameron, Linford Christie, Chelsea Lazkani, David Tennant, Hugh Bonneville, GK Barry and Garth Marenghi.
 The children of Mitchell Brook Primary School acted out a scene from The Lord of the Rings.
 Charles Dance recited iconic lines from reality TV shows Love Island and RuPaul's Drag Race UK.
-The special guests were 3 dogs, Sammy, Freddy and Izzy who were modeling a famous outfit from a iconic TV show or film and the teams had to name the three shows.
+The special guests were 3 dogs, Sammy, Freddy and Izzy who were modeling a famous outfit from an iconic TV show or film and the teams had to name the three shows.
 The mystery guests were Lily Snowden-Fine and Cecily Bloom, who were the voice over artists on Peppa Pig.

 The final question was a horror themed round in which the teams had to guess which out of these iconic villains: Xenomorph, Samara, Pennywise and Freddy Krueger have all killed their fair share of victims on-screen.
 However, the teams had to guess who's killed the most.